Return to Campus

-Most fall 2020 and spring 2021 credit courses will take place online.
+Most spring 2021 credit courses will take place online.
 A limited number of lab and studio classes will take place on campus, including career technical education and health career courses, with increased safety precautions.
 Some classes have both classroom and online components.

-All fall 2020 and spring 2021 noncredit Continuing Education, Training, and Workforce Development classes (adult education, Emeritus, English as a Second Language, GED, Continuing Education for Health Professionals) will be online.
+All spring 2021 noncredit Continuing Education, Training, and Workforce Development classes (adult education, Emeritus, English as a Second Language, GED, Continuing Education for Health Professionals) will be online.

 Face masks, frequent hand washing and physical distancing are required on campus.
 Observe all posted capacity limits in rooms, elevators, and any other spaces.

 College facilities personnel are implementing increased daily campus cleaning.

 Early Childhood Center (daycare) services are suspended until further notice.